ifhamnm/kmccLibrary/README.md

 # Functions of this Library
-It allows user to manage Members, Categories, Books and Issueing Books.
+It allows user to manage Members, Categories, Books and Issue Books.

 # Setup database